Bourbon Sweet Potato Casserole

 Use a fork to poke through the skin a few times before baking so they don’t explode in the oven.

-When they’re done, you want them to be nice and tender, then let ’em cool completely.
+When they’re done, you want them to be fork tender.
+Then let ’em cool completely.

-You can also boil them or cook them in the microwave them, too.
+You can also boil them in a large pot or cook them in the microwave them if that is more convenient for you.

 Make the Casserole